lordofkillz/DarkFusion/MODEL_SETUP.md

 GroundingDINO publishes its checkpoints from the official project: https://github.com/IDEA-Research/GroundingDINO

-SAM3 availability and licensing may depend on the model provider.
-Use a checkpoint compatible with the pinned Ultralytics version and place it at the exact path above.
+The published bundle contains the checkpoints used with the pinned DarkFusion environment.
+Keep the file names and directory layout unchanged.

 ## TensorRT engines